perriera/extras_dbo/docs/GITHUBSERVER.md

 ### Alternate Case
 > **You don't have SSH installed?** </br>
 >
->		sudo apt install git openssh-server -y
+>		sudo apt install openssh-server -y

 ### Summary
 Now you have an operational GitHub server running locally on your Ubuntu box.
 This should address the issue being encountered with CPM and public URLs.